-Please read the Graduate Calendar for a list of all of the requirements.
+*Please consult the Graduate Calendar for admission and program requirements.

 The national capital offers an array of learning and professional opportunities, complemented by ready access to government departments and agencies, parliamentary institutions, media and non-governmental organizations.
 There are unparalleled career opportunities in the public sector, and a master’s degree has become the essential entry requirement.